Balloo Woodland

 The woodland is the last remnant of the gardens of Balloo House - home of the Steele-Nicholson family from the early 1700s – and hosts a fine variety of mature trees including good examples of oak, beech and Scot’s pine, some of which are several hundred years old.
 Other habitats found here include a small pond, a wildflower meadow and areas of scrub.

-In spring, carpets of anemones, bluebells, and strong-smelling wild garlic offer a feast for the senses, along with the sounds of many songbirds such as blackcap and chiff-chaff.
+In spring, carpets of anemones and bluebells offer a feast for the senses, along with the sounds of many songbirds such as blackcap and chiff-chaff.

-On sunny, summer days, look out for butterflies fluttering around the grassy areas including the common blue, peacock, ringlet and scarce holly blue, which is now mainly restricted to Co Down.
+On sunny summer days, look out for butterflies fluttering around the grassy areas from common blue and peacock to ringlet.

-In winter, the reserve is a handy spot to look for birds such as goldcrest and long-tailed tit as they move through the trees in small flocks looking for food.
+In winter, the reserve is a great spot to look for birds such as goldcrest and gregarious flocks of long-tailed tit roving through the trees in search of food.

 At Balloo Woodland, maintaining the network of formal paths for visitors is a key priority.
 We also mow the meadow to ensure a colourful wildflower display each year and remove highly invasive non-native species such as Japanese knotweed.